 Jump to:

-- No Artificial Additives: By making your own marshmallows at home, you can avoid the artificial additives and preservatives often found in commercial marshmallow products, making them a healthier option for you and your family.
+- No Artificial Additives: By making your own marshmallows at home, you can avoid the artificial additives, corn syrup and preservatives often found in commercial marshmallow products, making them a healthier option for you and your family.

 - Better Than Store-Bought: Homemade marshmallows have a fresher taste and softer texture compared to store-bought ones.
 Plus, you can control the ingredients, ensuring a higher quality and potentially healthier treat.